 A citation index to science would have the following main characteristics.
-First there would be a complete alphabetic listing of all periodicals covered, in addition to the code numbers for each periodical.
-The list would be similar to the World Lst, but without the library holdings information.
+First, there would be a complete alphabetic listing of all periodicals covered, in addition to the code numbers for each periodical.
+The list would be similar to the World List, but without the library holdings information.
 The main portion of the citation index would list in straight numerical order the code numbers for all the articles covered.
 Under each code number, for example, 3001-6789, there would be listed other code numbers representing articles that had referred to the article in question, together with an indication of whether the citing source was an original article, review, abstract, review article, patent, or translation, and so forth.
-In effect, the system would provide a complete listing, for the publica-tions covered, of all the original articles that had referred to the article in question.
+In effect, the system would provide a complete listing, for the publications covered, of all the original articles that had referred to the article in question.
 This would clearly be particularly useful in historical research, when one is trying to evaluate the significance of a particular work and its impact on the literature and thinking of the period.
-Such an "impact factor" may be much more indicative than an absolute count of the number of a scientist's publications, which was used by Lehman (3) and Dennis (4).
-The "impact factor" is similar to the quantitative measure obtained by Gross (5), in evaluating the relative importance of scientific journals, a method later criticized by Brodman (6) but used again by Fussler (7).
+Such an 'impact factor' may be much more indicative than an absolute count of the number of a scientist's publications, which was used by Lehman3 and Dennis4.
+The 'impact factor' is similar to the quantitative measure obtained by Gross,5 in evaluating the relative importance of scientific journals, a method later criticized by Brodman6 but used again by Fussler.7 making reference to his work, thus increasing communication possibilities between scientists.
+It is also possible that the individual scientist, thus, might become aware of implications in his studies that he was not aware of before.

-Other advantages would also obtain.
+Other advantages would also be obtained.
 In a way such listings would provide each scientist with an individual clipping service.
-By referring to the listings for his article, an author could readily determine which other scientists were making reference to his work, thus increasing communication possibilities between acientists.
-It is also possible that the individual scientist hus might become aware of implications in his studies that he was not aware of before.
+By referring to the listings for his article, an author could readily determine the other scientists who were

-Most authors like to see how their works are received, Bringing together all book reviews and abstracts is very important, for it is not possible for an author to keep up with the thousands of publications in which his contribution might be reviewed.
+Most authors like to see how their works are received.
+Bringing together all book reviews and abstracts is very important, for it is not possible for an author to keep up with the thousands of publications in which his contribution might be reviewed.
 This applies equally to publishers.
 It would not be impossible to include books in the citation index.
 Indeed, as a first suggestion, the use of Library of Congress card numbers as the identifying code for books would seem appropriate.

 It is necessary next to discuss some realistic questions concerned with the realization of such an index.
-Bitner (8) has estimated that 30,000 cases are covered by Shepard's Citations in 1 year, the cases and articles appearing in not more than a few hundred publicationa.
+Bitner8 has estimated that 30 000 cases are covered by Shepard's Citations in 1 year, the cases and articles appearing in not more than a few hundred publications.
 In 1953 about 1 million citations were added-close to 40 citations per case.

 What is the prospect in scientific literature?
-The last published edition of the World Lit of Scientific Periodicals contained more than 50,000 titles in science and technology.
+The last published edition of the World List of Scientific Periodicals contained more than 50 000 titles in science and technology.
 It is variously estimated that between 1 and 3 million new scientific articles are published each year.
-The Journal of the American Chemical Society alone publishes more than 3000 per year, including approximately 2000 original articles.
-The order of magnitude is therefore potentially from 50 to 100 times as great as it is for Shepard's Citations.
+The Journal of the American Chemical Society alone publishes more than 3000 per year, including ~2000 original articles.
+The order of magnitude is, therefore, potentially from 50 to 100 times as great as it is for Shepard's Citations.